Chenyt-Dev/coding/Meta_high_frequency.md

 * Used a queue and a sum.
 * Using a circular array seems faster but do we actually need that.
 Both solutions are O(1).

+### 148. Sort List
+* Used bottom up method to reduce the memory usage.
+Time is O(nlogn) still.
+* Need to take care of pointers.